Becavalier/hyperion/source/_posts/《Operating-Systems-Three-Easy-Pieces》读书笔记（第-14-20-章）.md

 * **Grows Positive**: specify the growing direction of the segment in memory.
 * **Protection**: for supporting sharing between different VAS.

-3. Coarse-grained and Fine-grained Segmentation:
+3. Coarse-grained and fine-grained segmentation:

 * *Coarse-grained*: only has a few segments (i.e., code, stack, heap).
 * *Fine-grained*: allowed for address spaces to consist of a large number of smaller segments with the help of segement table.
 The OS could better learn about which segments are in use and which are not and thus utilize main memory more effectively.

-4. Potential issues of Segmentation:
+4. Potential issues of segmentation:

 * What should the OS do on a context switch?
-  * The segment registers must be saved and restored.
+  * The segment registers must be saved and restored, for example in TSS.
 * Each segment might be a different size which may incur the issue of **external fragmentation** (physical memory becomes full of little holes of free space, making it difficult to allocate new segments, or to grow existing ones).
   * Solved by rearranging the existing segments (costly).
   * Solved by using better memory management algorithms (best-fit, worst-fit, first-fit, buddy, etc).
+  * Solved by paging.
+* **Internal fragmentation**: if an allocator hands out chunks of memory bigger than that requested, any unasked for (and thus unused) space in such a chunk is considered internal fragmentation.

 ### Chapter 17: Free-Space Management

-1. ***Free-list***:
+1. ***Free-list***: contains references to all of the free chunks of space in the managed region of memory.

 ![](6.png)

-* Contains references to all of the free chunks of space in the managed region of memory.
 * **Splitting**: find a free chunk of memory that can satisfy the request and split it into two.
 * **Coalescing**: merge the nearby chunks of free space into a single larger free chunk.
-* Header structure for allocated block:
+* The header structure for allocated block:

 ```c
 typedef struct {